cloud-gov/cg-site/content/docs/apps/node.md

     ```

 - Avoid using the `command:` manifest key to start your application, as this functionality [may be removed](https://github.com/cloudfoundry/nodejs-buildpack/pull/11#issuecomment-67666273).
 The aforementioned npm start script is preferred.

+- Vendor your dependencies.
+Cloud Foundry [documentation](https://docs.cloudfoundry.org/buildpacks/node/index.html#vendoring) specifies that you should do a `npm install` to install vendored dependencies and pushing your entire application with `cf push`.
+This is especially
+important for large applications as Cloud Foundry limits the size of an app upload to `1GB` -
+see [Deploying a Large Application](https://docs.cloudfoundry.org/devguide/deploy-apps/large-app-deploy.html) for more information.

+- Do not put test harnesses or transpilers in your dependencies object.
+View the npm
+[documentation](https://docs.npmjs.com/files/package.json#dependencies) for more on this.

 - Use the [cfenv](https://www.npmjs.com/package/cfenv) module to assist with parsing the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables.

     ```javascript